HamzaFB/hamzafb.github.io/_posts/notes_on_bocpd.md

 change-point.\
 One issue with this methodology is that we will generally detect multiple consecutive change-points.

-# Applying BOCPD to detect trend changes

-To detect trend changes, we are going to assume that

 [^1]: Online detection is opposed to Offline change-point detection.
 In
     the offline case, we are interested in identifying structural